Sgiath/advent-of-code/README.md

 mix advent_of_code.refresh_inputs
 ```

-which will redownloads all input files for previous years for your account.
+which will re-download all input files for previous years for your account.
 Be
 aware that tests won't work because the results are hardcoded for my inputs.

 You can run any task you want with this command: